Frequently Asked Questions

 'DISNEY DOGS' & 'DOODLES': These dogs are always in high demand and have to pay the 'cute tax' too.
 Their higher adoption fee helps subsidize the cost of our dogs with medical needs.

 Can I get a dog for less than the usual adoption rate?

 Sorry, we cannot give discounted adoption rates.
 We are a non-profit organization and our adoption fees go right back to saving more dogs in need.
 We have many medical bills, food, and other costs that all add up.

 Can you hold a dog for me?

-When do I receive my dog’s paperwork?
+When do I receive my animals’s paperwork?

-How Do I license My Dog?
+How do I license my animal?

 There are different rules and requirements based on where you live.
 We do not and cannot keep up with all the rules and changes for all locations we adopt to.
 The best way to confirm is to contact your local animal services department.

 Is my dog microchipped?
 How do I change the information?
 How long does it take to change the information?